DavidWaughDev/sportradar-exercise/readme.md

 ```
 scoreboard service
   createGame
-    ✓ should create a valid game (3 ms)
+    ✓ should create a valid game (4 ms)
-    ✕ should fail if homeTeam or awayTeam are empty strings (2 ms)
+    ✓ should fail if homeTeam or awayTeam are empty strings (16 ms)
-    ✕ should fail if homeTeam or awayTeam are the same (1 ms)
+    ✓ should fail if homeTeam and awayTeam are the same (1 ms)
   updateGame
     ✓ should update an existing game
-    ✕ should fail when updating a non-existent game
+    ✓ should fail when updating a non-existent game (2 ms)
   removeGame
-    ✕ should remove a game (5 ms)
+    ✓ should remove a game
-    ✕ should fail when removing a non-existent game
+    ✓ should fail when removing a non-existent game (3 ms)
   getScoreboard
     ✓ should get an empty scoreboard (1 ms)
     ✓ should get a scoreboard ordered first by total score, then by reversed creation order